 A mortgage granted over an aircraft registered on the Aircraft Register should be filed with the CAACI for entry on the Mortgage Register.
 There is no statutory format with which an aircraft mortgage must comply.

 There are no known restrictions under Cayman Islands law.
 See 3.2.1 Typical Forms of Security and Recourse.

 See 2.2.5 Recognition of the Concepts of Trust/Trustee.

 Cayman Islands law does not restrict or prohibit any such assignment or mortgage.

 A party may assign its rights and benefits under an agreement by way of security without entering into any arrangements to transfer its obligations under that agreement.

-A security assignment or a guarantee does not have to be governed by the laws of the Cayman Islands to be valid and enforceable in the Cayman Islands.
-Subject to general qualifications as to enforceability (see 3.4.10 Other Relevant Issues), the courts of the Cayman Islands would recognise as effective a New York law-governed or a English law-governed security assignment or guarantee that is effective under such law.
+A security assignment or guarantee does not have to be governed by the laws of the Cayman Islands to be valid and enforceable in the Cayman Islands.
+Subject to general qualifications as to enforceability (see 3.4.10 Other Relevant Issues), the courts of the Cayman Islands would recognise as effective a New York law-governed or an English law-governed security assignment or guarantee that is effective under such law.

 If governed by foreign law, the priority and perfection of such security will be decided according to the relevant governing law of the collateral assigned pursuant to the security assignment.
-With respect to an assignment by way of security that is an equitable assignment under Cayman Islands law, it would be advisable to give notice to the assignment to the Lessee (as the obligor in respect of the assigned rights) in order to fix the priority of the interest of the Lessor as assignee in accordance with the principles set out in the judgment in Dearle v Hall (1828) 3 RUSS 1.
+With respect to an assignment by way of security that is an equitable assignment under Cayman Islands law, it would be advisable to give notice of the assignment to the lessee (as the obligor in respect of the assigned rights) in order to fix the priority of the interest of the lessor as assignee in accordance with the principles set out in the judgment in Dearle v Hall (1828) 3 RUSS 1.